What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 Where can I get support services if I have been a victim of sexual misconduct, sexual harassment, sexual violence, or sex discrimination?

-On Campus the Office of Equal Opportunity and Compliance, 850-645-6519, can provide overall guidance regarding campus complaint procedures and available emotional, medical, and legal support services.
+On Campus the Equity, Diversity and Inclusion Office, 850-645-6519, can provide overall guidance regarding campus complaint procedures and available emotional, medical, and legal support services.

-- Free, confidential mental-health counseling is available through the University Counseling Center (for students) the Employee Assistance Program (for employees).
+- Free, confidential mental-health counseling is available through the University Counseling & Psychological Services (for students) the Employee Assistance Program (for employees).

 - The FSU Victim Advocate Program offers 24-hour, on call, confidential, support for primary and secondary victims of crime, violence, and abuse.
 Victim Advocate services include: crisis and emotional support, assistance in making alterations to academics,